SwarajPawarV2Solutions/Projects/ems/README.md

 9. **Mark Fields as Required:**
    - Add the `required` attribute to both the **Email** and **Password** input fields to make sure the fields are not empty when submitting the form.

+# Step 4 : Employee And Admin Dashboards

+### Add folder named as other in components.And in that other folder add file named as Headers.jsx

+- In Header file add headers as name with emoji and also add login button
+- Now creatre another file named as TaskListNumber.jsx and in that file we will add some number and tasks in it and adjust it by using css in a box with different colours.

+### TaskList

+- Add TaskList.jsx file in TaskList folder and in that file we will list of block which has task included in it.

+## EmployeeDashboard

+- Import and Add Header , TaslListNumbers and TaskList in Employee Dashboad.